futureversecom/sylo-ethereum-contracts/docs/spec.md

 | Field | Description |
 |-------|-------------|
-| entries | An array of `DirectoryEntry` that is iterated over during `scan` (# todo link scan fn)
+| entries | An array of `DirectoryEntry` that is iterated over during [scan](#scan)
 | stakes | A mapping of each stakee to their total stake |
 | totalStake | The sum of all stakes |

 #### **DirectoryEntry**

 This datatype helps to make the `scan` implementation more efficient.
 A `DirectoryEntry` value is created as Nodes join the next epoch's directory.
 The entry includes a `boundary` value which is a sum of the current directory's total stake, and the current Node's total stake.
 This entry is then pushed to the end of the `entries` array for the given directory.

 | Field | Description |
 |-------|-------------|